CARE FOR THE PLANET

 mapping our carbon footprint.

-We have identified the carbon footprint for scope 1 and 2 for Demcon’s largest locations.
+In 2022, we identified our carbon footprint for scope 1 and 2 for our largest locations.
+We first wanted to know where we stood and how we were doing in comparison to other companies and sectors, before determining our targets.
 In this respect we reviewed our performance in terms of the energy consumed in our buildings, transportation, waste and water.
-Our next step is to include consumption in the chain (scope 3).
+For us our next steps are to include consumption in the chain (scope 3) and to expand measurements to our smaller locations.

 Heat pump location Best